 4. Do you have any devices connected to your modem with an Ethernet cable?
 If speeds on these devices are fine but devices on Wi-Fi are slow, switch to Troubleshooting Wi-Fi speed.

-8. If your speed has improved on a single device, you may need to upgrade your nbn plan to provide the bandwidth necessary to support more programs and/or devices.
-You can change your plan in Toolbox or call us on 13 19 17 to discuss.
+7. If your speed has improved on a single device, you may need to upgrade your VDSL2 plan to get enough bandwidth to support more apps or devices.

-10. Perform a scan on your antivirus/anti-malware software.
 If any infections are detected, make sure they are quarantined and removed.
-Please contact your software’s Customer Support if you need assistance.
+Contact your software’s Customer Support if you need help.

 Your modem will take care of the hard stuff like internet settings, but we’ll need your help to plug it in.
 The main cables you need will come in the box, and you can grab extra Ethernet cables from the shops if you need them.